runvnc/whyes6hasclasses/README.md

 > We figured that we're not in the business of designing a class system.
 We just want to use whatever is the idiomatic JavaScript way of creating classes.

 Wait a minute.. this guy has no idea what he is talking about.
 Who is this guy?
 Hmm.. weird.
 It says he is an engineer at Facebook.
-I thought they had better screening than that?
+I thought they had better screening than that??
 I mean, he doesn't even know JavaScript!
 He thinks JavaScript should have classes!
-They should fire him.
+They should fire him!

 ## What the heck is going on?

-So here we have probably the two most popular JavaScript systems in the world in Node.js and React and one has documentation full of the word 'class' and on the other a developer openly admits to being excited about classes and
+So here we have probably the two most popular JavaScript systems in the world in Node.js and React and one has documentation full of the word 'class' and on the other a developer _openly admits to being excited about classes and even uses 'class' and 'extend' in a code example_!??

+How can this be??
+Do all of these Node and React guys just not know how real JavaScript programmers code??
+Surely someone would have clued them in by now that you aren't inheriting from 'classes', you are using prototypes (or something).

+## The answer

-The answer is no, there is only one standard way to inherit from a _something_ in ES6.
-That is using `class` and `extends` keywords.
+The answer is that _classes and inheritance are core aspects of JavaScript development and there is a standard way to do them in ES6 using the `class` and `extends` keywords_.